MicrosoftDocs/visualstudio-docs/docs/code-quality/ca2000-dispose-objects-before-losing-scope.md

 ## Cause

-A local object of a <xref:System.IDisposable> type is created but the object is not disposed before all references to the object are out of scope.
+A local object of an <xref:System.IDisposable> type is created, but the object is not disposed before all references to the object are out of scope.

 ## Rule description